Claire-Potter/Belle-Musique-Studio/README.md

 Site Administrator and the Store Owner will have access to the Admin section which allows them to view and monitor site content and assist where required.
 They will also have the necessary front end access to add, edit and delete music store products and to add and edit subscriptions.
 As subscriptions are recurring the ability to delete the options has not been provided, as there would be active subscriptions in place and this would need to be managed.
 They will have access from the front end to add student showcase records.

 The Super User will have additional access to the Admin section.
-Certain models will be limited in terms of being able to create, delete or edit content.

 ## Structure